polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/windows/README.md

       :x:/@sys42.windows.wizard.get-values/*/email?value
 ```

-This version of our modal window, also accepts "select option" type of data, which allows the user to select a single item from a list
+This version of our modal window, also accepts select option type of data, which allows the user to select a single item from a list
 of options.
 Imagine the following code.

 ```